reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

   <h4><code>@ExtendWith</code></h4>
   <p>
-  The code examples in this tutorial use the <code>@ExtendWith</code> annotation to tell JUnit 5 to enable Spring support.
-As of Spring Boot 2.1, we no longer need to load the `SpringExtension` because it's included as a meta annotation in the Spring Boot test annotations like <code>@DataJpaTest</code>, <code>@WebMvcTest</code>, and
+  The code examples in this tutorial use the <code>@ExtendWith</code> annotation to tell JUnit 5 to enable Spring support. <a href="https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.1-Release-Notes#junit-5">As of Spring Boot 2.1</a>, we no longer need to load the <code>SpringExtension</code> because it's included as a meta annotation in the Spring Boot test annotations like <code>@DataJpaTest</code>, <code>@WebMvcTest</code>, and
   <code>@SpringBootTest</code>.
   </p>